aragon/flock/docs/Proposal guide.md

 ## 1. Summary

+### Strategy
-*This section should detail the high level strategy of the proposal in simple terms.
-It can be accompanied by a few references from past team achievements.*
+*This section should detail the high level strategy and rational behind the proposal in simple terms.
+It can be accompanied by a few short references to past team achievements.*

 *In case the applicant team is an ongoing Flock team it can join the previously achieved roadmap and its most recent community reports.*

+### Working in the Aragon Community
+*In this part the applicant team should qualitatively explain why it is qualified to deliver the strategy outlined in the previous section.*

+*Members of the Aragon community are united through their alignment with the [Aragon Manifesto](https://blog.aragon.org/the-aragon-manifesto-4a21212eac03/) and the values of openness, freedom and goodwill.
+While there are no requirements to refer to the above explicitly, teams are encourage to speak from their heart, technicals are not the only thing!*

 ## 2. Deliverables